Session Persistence

 )

-await cognee.search(
+await cognee.recall(

 query_type=SearchType.GRAPH_COMPLETION,